SURGICAL TECHNOLOGIST

 Accreditations

-The Surgical Technologist program is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+The Associate of Applied Science in Surgical Technology is accredited by the Accrediting Bureau of Health Education Schools (ABHES).

 Graduate Spotlight